Faseeha001/Jenkins-Terraform-Integration/README.md

 ## 1) Create a new Jenkins Pipeline
 ## 2) Add parameters to the pipeline
     Click checkbox - This project is parameterized, choose Choice Parameter

     <img width="243" alt="image" src="https://github.com/Faseeha001/Jenkins-Terraform-Integration/assets/169563689/5bc69c86-6486-4c42-9d2f-a6c9dabbedc5">

-    Enter name as action
-    type apply and enter and type destroy as choices as it is shown below(it should be in two lines) apply destroy
+    Enter name as action. type apply and enter and type destroy as choices as it is shown below(it should be in two lines)

    <img width="780" alt="image" src="https://github.com/Faseeha001/Terraform_Jenkins/assets/169563689/e17b7f4f-e6b4-42a6-8d08-0333bdf444f4">

 ## configuration